drashna/qmk_modules/pointing_device_accel/README.md

 - Even after disabling the OS level acceleration, macOS does some kind of post processing to smooth cursor movement, which you cannot disable.
 This will distort the results, which will make it harder to dial in, and the result may or may not be satisfactory.
 - Secondly, the OS level acceleration of macOS seems to be quite good, so whether acceleration (with the smoothing issue in mind) will actually be an improvement is debatable.
 We've heard opinions both ways from macOS users.
 So in other words, your mileage may vary.
+- [LinearMouse](https://linearmouse.app/) may be worth trying out if you do with to use the module over macOS' built in acceleration.

 **Sensor compatibility:**